NilsRo/OctoPrint-SlicerEstimator/README.md

 ### Bambu Studio
 Remaining time is read out of M73 commands added by Bambu Studio.
 The slicer will update the remaining print time continuously.
 Also there is support to show the remaining times to filament changes.

+### Snapmaker Luban
+With Snapmaker Luban no changes has to be applied.
+The overall print time is read out of a comment in the GCODE.
+For a correct estimation OctoPrints percentage done is used as there is only the overall print time available.

 ## Notes
  * If no slicer is detected the original estimator from OctoPrint will be used.